oracle/weblogic-kubernetes-operator/documentation/site/content/base-images/ocr-images.md

   or your Kubernetes cluster is remote from your locally created or pulled domain image, then additional steps are usually required to ensure that your Kubernetes cluster can access the image.
   See [Access domain images]({{< relref "/base-images/access-images.md" >}}).
-- The operator requires domain images to contain WebLogic Server 12.2.1.3.0 or later.
+- The operator requires domain images to contain WebLogic Server 12.2.1.4.0 or later.
-  When using 12.2.1.3 images, the operator requires that the images contain patches 29135930 and 27117282;
-  these patches are included in OCR 12.2.1.3 GA and CPU images.

 ### Inspect images